7 Best Cooling Spices for Summer and Ayurveda Tips

 How to use it?

-Ginger tea, 1 slice ginger per cup water, boiled for a few minutes.
+Ginger tea, 1 slice of ginger per cup of water, boiled for a few minutes.
+Can be taken throughout the day or after food.

-½ - ¾ tsp ginger juice with honey in case of cough or bronchitis.
+½ - ¾ tsp ginger juice with honey for cough or bronchitis.

-Freshly grated ginger to be added to any vegetable dish, dal, soup, or leafy greens.
+Add freshly grated ginger to vegetable dishes, dals, soups, or leafy greens.

 Liquorice